 Successful participation in and completion of the PA program requires students to have certain mental and physical abilities, with or without reasonable accommodations.
-Touro College complies with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements regarding applicants and students with disabilities.
-The Touro College Office of Student Disability Services is available if further information is required.
+Touro University complies with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements regarding applicants and students with disabilities.
+The Touro University Office of Student Disability Services is available if further information is required.

 Physician Assistants deliver health care in a variety of settings to diverse patient populations.
 The role of the Physician Assistant demands intelligence, sound judgment, appropriate interpersonal skills and the capacity to react to emergencies in a calm and reasoned manner.
 Physician Assistants and Physician Assistant students must be able to collect and analyze data, integrate results of diagnostic studies with current treatment standards and solve problems all in the course of providing patient care.